Briana Scurry: Sports administration

 Scurry was appointed general manager of the WPS franchise magicJack beginning with the 2011 season.

+In February 2021, The Washington Post reported that Chelsea Clinton, Jenna Bush Hager, Dominique Dawes and Scurry were part of an investment group investing in the Washington Spirit.

 Broadcasting

 Scurry was part of the rotation of studio commentators for ESPN's telecasts of the 2011 FIFA Women's World Cup.

 Since 2021, Scurry has served as a broadcast analyst for CBS soccer coverage.
 In 2022, she served as the lead desk analyst for the 2022 CONCACAF W Championship.

 Coaching

 On December 6, 2017, Scurry was announced as the First Assistant Coach of the Washington Spirit and would serve as Technical Advisor for the Spirit Academy programs in Maryland and Virginia.